cloudfoundry/routing-release/README.md

 	If no options are provided, the `generate-bosh-lite-manifest` script expects the cf-release and diego-release manifests to be at `~/workspace/cf-release/bosh-lite/deployments/cf.yml` and `~/workspace/diego-release/bosh-lite/deployments/diego.yml`; the BOSH Lite manifest generation scripts for those releases will put them there by default.

-	**Important:** Before deploying, consider the following sections on manifest configuration for reservable TCP ports and relational databases, and on upgrading to a relational database from etcd.
+	**Important:** Before deploying, consider the following sections on manifest configuration for reservable TCP ports and relational databases.

 1. Deploy